OpenKMIP/PyKMIP/docs/source/client.rst

         file.
 Use to load a specific set of configuration settings from the configuration file, instead of specifying them manually.
 Optional, defaults to the default client section, 'client'.
+    :param string config_file: The path to the PyKMIP client configuration file.
+Optional, defaults to None.
+    :param enum kmip_version: A KMIPVersion enumeration specifying which KMIP version should be used to encode/decode request/response messages.
+        Optional, defaults to None.
+If no value is specified, at request encoding time the client will default to KMIP 1.2.

+    .. py:attribute:: kmip_version

+        The KMIP version that should be used to encode/decode request/response messages.
+Must be a KMIPVersion enumeration.
+Can be accessed and modified at any time.

     .. py:method:: open()